vo2792/Final-Project/README.md

 > What country has the **most** Starbucks chains in the world.

+> The mean calories of a particular Starbucks drink (proposed by TA)
 ## Technical Description

 We will be using `.csv` files for the datasets (that's what we've found so far).
 For the presentation of data, we will be producing an **_interactive map_** (leaflet), **_bar graph(s)_** (ggplot2), and the _entire structure_ will be represented on a _Shiny Application_.